 Argument #6 – Lack of Natural Variation between The Big Nine Penalties

 In fact, if we examine the Big Nine penalties, the ones which cost teams entire games, seasons, and championships, we see a consistent bias confirmed inside their relative variance.
-The Big Nine penalties are bullet-pointed below, and are further then outlined in the series of charts to the right.
+The Big Nine penalties are bullet-pointed below, and are further then outlined in the series of charts in Exhibit 6 to the right.